distributedhatemachine/distributedhatemachine.github.io/content/posts/triton-anatomy.md

 title: "Anatomy of Triton"
 author: "Egor"
 date: "2025-11-24"
-summary: "Dissecting Triton and writing small LLM purely in Triton"
+summary: "Dissecting Triton and writing small LLM purely in it"
-description: "Dissecting Triton and writing small LLM purely in Triton"
+description: "Dissecting Triton and writing small LLM purely in it"
 toc: true
 readTime: true
 autonumber: true